blockchainsllc/in3-docs/docs/api-java.md

  > public static `void` loadLibrary();

 #### class TempStorageProvider

-A simple Storage Provider storing the cache in the temp-folder.
+A simple storage provider storing the cache in the temp-folder.

 ##### getItem

 Returns an item from cache ().

  > public `byte []` getItem([`String`](#class-string) key);